catcodey/flood-navigation-system/README.md

 - After this open 2 seperate terminals in vs code.
 Activate the venvs in these 2 terminals.
 - Type the foll cmds in the first terminal.
     - cd backend (navigating to main.py directory)
     - uvicorn main:app --host 0.0.0.0 --port 8000 --reload
--Type the foll cmds in the 2nd terminal
+- Type the foll cmds in the 2nd terminal
   - cd frontend
   - cd src
   - the above 2 cmds will navigate u to the App.js directory